-- (1) The Respondent had been notified of the Complaint against it and invited to provide comments on the Complainant's language request through email communications written in both Chinese and English by the Centre. - (2) The Respondent did not raise any objection with respect to the Complainant's language request, nor make any comments. - (3) The Disputed Domain Name contains English words. - (4) The Complainant, as a foreign company, is not able to understand Chinese at all, and most of the materials presented thereby are in English, which would take a lot of time and additional cost for such Chinese translation, and therefore, a delay in the proceedings will be inevitable.
+- (1) The Respondent had been notified of the Complaint against it and was invited to provide comments on the Complainant's language request through email communications written in both Chinese and English by the Centre. - (2) The Respondent did not raise any objections with respect to the Complainant's language request, nor make any comments. - (3) The Disputed Domain Name contains English elements. - (4) The Complainant, as a foreign company, is not able to understand Chinese at all, and most of the materials presented thereby are in English, which would take a lot of time and additional cost for such Chinese translation, and therefore, a delay in the proceedings will be inevitable.

 Based on the above, the Panel considers that: it is reasonable to infer that the Respondent probably has the ability to read and understand English, and therefore, should be able to understand English used in the proceedings.
-Even if the Respondent might have any difficulty of understanding English, since all the email communications were written in both Chinese and English, the Respondent must have been fully aware of the language request raised by the Complainant, and should have understood what would happen if it was determined to conduct the proceedings in English.
-However, with sufficient time and opportunity to comment on or object to such language request, the Respondent was completely silent and did nothing.
+Even if the Respondent might have any difficulty of understanding English, since all of the email communications were written in both Chinese and English, the Respondent must have been fully aware of the language request raised by the Complainant, and should have understood that what would happen if the proceedings were determined to be conducted in English.
+However, with sufficient time and opportunity to comment on or object to such language request, the Respondent did not comment and did nothing.